DwarKapex/cmake-small-project-template/docs/docs/cmake/concepts.md

 The names of each folder is self explained, but let me add some words here.

+## 3rd-party

+Collection of useful libraries, binaries and etc. that can be used in the project.
+One of them is `googletest`

+## Cmake

+Set of CMake functions used in this project

+## Docs

+Documentation of the project based on [mkdocs](https://www.mkdocs.org/user-guide/installation/)

 ## Library

 The libraries (static or shared) are stored in folder `library`,